wilcoxen-courses/e331-pa-fec/README.md

 1. Export the map as an image to `"map_pc.png"`.

 1. The maps above show the preferences of people in different zip codes but they don't convey overall fundraising.
-To get at that, duplicate the `pc` layer and rename it `funds`.
+To get at that, we'll build a map with pie charts indicating total funding by party from each zip code.
+Duplicate the `pc` layer and rename it `funds`.
 Then turn off `pc` and turn on `funds`.
 Set the style for `funds` to "Single Symbol" and set the fill color to something pretty light.
 Then add pie diagrams.
 For the pie attributes, choose `"DEM"` and `"REP"` and set the colors to blue and red.
 Then set the size of the pies to "Scaled Size" using the `"total"` attribute for scaling.
 Click "Find" to find the maximum value of `"total"`, and then set the "Size" to 15.
 Make sure that the "Size Units" selector at the top of the dialog is set to millimeters.

 1. Export the map to `"map_funds.png`".